swisspost/vertx-cluster-watchdog/README.md

 ----------------------

 1. every verticle gets a unique id
-1. The amount of cluster members is red over the hazelcast api `Cluster#getMembers()`
+1. The amount of cluster members is read over the hazelcast api `Cluster#getMembers()`
 1. a message is published to the broadcast address, the address to reply to is in the payload with a timestamp
 1. the receivers of the broadcast message are sending a message back to the sender of the broadcast address, with the timestamp and its unique id
 1. the receivers of the point to point message are counting the received messages with the same timestamp and distinct sender